-11.1 The Trust Board are the accountable body for ensuring the safety within Joseph Leckie Academy.
-Joseph Leckie Academy Trust Board will ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+11.1 The Trust Board are the accountable body for ensuring the safety of Joseph Leckie Academy.
+Joseph Leckie Academy Trust Board will ensure there are appropriate policies and procedures in place for appropriate action to be taken promptly to safeguard and promote children's welfare.